MainfluxLabs/docs/docs/kubernetes.md

 - adapter_ws
 - ui

 Mainflux Add-ons are optional services that are disabled by default.
-Find in Configuration table parameters for enabling them, i.e. to enable influxdb reader & writer you should run `helm install` with `--set influxdb=true`.
+Find in Configuration table parameters for enabling them.
-List of add-ons services in charts:

-- influxdb.writer
-- influxdb.reader
-- adapter_lora

 By default scale of MQTT adapter, Things, Envoy, Authn and NATS will be set to 3.
 It's recommended that you set this values to number of your nodes in Kubernetes cluster, i.e. `--set defaults.replicaCount=3 --set nats.replicaCount=3`